typetron/typetron/Readme.md

 # Typetron
 > **Note:** This project is a prototype in heavy development and not ready for production.
-> Feel free to play with it 😄
+> But feel free to play with it 😄.

 **[Typetron](https://github.com/typetron/typetron)** is a **modern web framework** built for Node.js, written in **Typescript**, that allows you to build fully featured web applications.